NordicHPC/envkernel/README.md

 This is a single-file script and can be copied directly and added to `PATH` as well.
-By design, there are no dependencies except the basic Jupyter client (not notebook or any UI).
+By design, there are no dependencies except the basic Jupyter client (not notebook or any UI), and that is only needed at kernel-setup time, not at kernel-runtime.
 The script must be available both when a kernel is set up, and each time the kernel is started (and currently assumes they are in the same location).